telefonicaid/fiware-orion/doc/manuals/user/walkthrough_apiv1.md

 -   Note that each main section is divided in two sub-sections: the first being about standard operations while the second is about convenience operations.
-In fact, each sub-section is an independent tutorial (for efore starting...a total of 4 tutorials summing up both sections) that can be done in a step-by-step manner, just copy-pasting the commands from this document.
+In fact, each sub-section is an independent tutorial (for a total of 4 tutorials summing up both sections) that can be done in a step-by-step manner, just copy-pasting the commands from this document.
 -   Before starting (or if you get lost in the middle and